 and what it takes to make them livable.

 I am a trained cultural anthropologist motivated by questions of care, value, and intimacy, particularly in relation to rural places and the collectives of humans and nonhumans that inhabit them.
-My dissertation, "Dignity and Dionysus: Doing Wildness on the West Coast of Scotland" explored these themes through a sensorial ethnography of hospitality and landscape conservation in a remote community on the West Coast of Scotland: a place where proximate relations are not always intimate ones, and where social value emerges in the process of "doing" warmth and wildness.
+My dissertation, "Dignity and Dionysus: Doing Wildness on the West Coast of Scotland" explored these themes through a sensorial ethnography of hospitality and landscape conservation in a remote West Coast community: a scenic place that needs strangers to survive, but has to jealously protect the quality of wildness that draws people there in the first place.

 Copyright © Mackenzie Cramblit 2018